#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 In some cases, the impact of the airbag can cause neck or chest injuries, particularly in smaller individuals or those sitting too close to the steering wheel.

-What to Expect at Your First Doctor’s Visit After a Car Accident
+What to Expect at Your First Doctor’s Visit

-• What happened during the accident
+• What happened during the crash

 • Where were you seated in the vehicle